opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 ## Buffers
 With the vertex data defined we'd like to send it as input to the first process of the graphics pipeline: the vertex shader.
 This is done by creating memory on the GPU where we store the vertex data, configure how OpenGL should interpret the memory and specify how to send the data to the graphics card.
 The vertex shader then processes as much vertices as we tell it to from its memory.

 We manage this memory via so called vertex buffer objects (VBO) that can store a large number of vertices in the GPU's memory.
 The advantage of using those buffer objects is that we can send large batches of data all at once to the graphics card without having to send data a vertex a time.
 Sending data to the graphics card from the CPU is relatively slow, so wherever we can, we try to send as much data as possible at once.
-Once the data is in the graphics card's memory the vertex shader has almost instant access to the vertices making it extremely fast
+Once the data is in the graphics card's memory the vertex shader has almost instant access to the vertices making it extremely fast.

 A vertex buffer object is our first occurrence of an OpenGL object as we've discussed in the OpenGL tutorial.
 Just like any object in OpenGL this buffer has a unique ID corresponding to that buffer, so we can generate one with a buffer ID using the `GL.GenBuffers` function.